jovanovicisidora/ASE-imaging/docs/02-usage.md

 ```
 `SensorOutput_CameraOutput` object contains a `CameraSensorOutput` object with 2 main fields:
 1. `CameraSensorOutput_DebugFrame` containing:
-    -  `Jpeg`, a (prerpocessed) acquired frame transmitted as a raw byte array of a JPEG image and the
+    -  `Jpeg`, a (preprocessed) acquired frame transmitted as a raw byte array of a JPEG image
-    - `canvas`, contains a `width` and `height` fields, as well as an array of `CanvasObject`s, which are either a `Line`, `Rectangle` or `Circle`.
+    - `canvas`, which contains a `width` and `height` fields, as well as an array of `CanvasObject`s, which are either a `Line`, `Rectangle` or `Circle`.
 It can be used for example to overlay these shapes on top of the JPEG image.

 2. `CameraSensorOutput_Trajecotry` is composed of:
     - `trajectory_points` array of points obtained by processing the image (more below)